 - Describe how a Fatigue Risk Management Plan (FRMP) and a Stress Management Strategy compare to and can integrate with other Safety Management Systems (SMS).

-- Health, Safety and Environment Certificate : Optional Courses
+- Occupational Health and Safety Advanced Certificate : Core Courses